maziac/DeZog/documentation/ZxNextInterface.md

 ZS Next has a UART, e.g. to connect to Wifi.
 How to program it.
 Does it use an interrupt?
 Would be required.

+# Interrupt driven receiption

+The debugged program need to be able to run most of the time as "normal".
+Then, when the user presses "Break" on the PC in the IDE, the debugged program need to be stopped.
+Since the debugged program is out of our control it is required that this break happens via an interrupt.

 # ZX Next SW